-THE INHERT PUBLIC CHALLENGES OF PROVIDING FREE & LOW-COST PARKING body planning analysis, Α of promotes the productive use of streets.
+THE INHERENT PUBLIC CHAL-LENGES OF PROVIDING FREE & LOW-COST PARKING

+A body of planning analysis, promotes the productive use of streets.
 It relies on economic theory to assert free parking can be an inefficient, sometimes undesirable, public use.
 One notion is that free parking results in less than optimal conditions, such as people parking for long durations.
 In an area with businesses, there may not be exchanges (vehicle turnover) if there is free parking, which may impact customer visits.
 In South Nyack, the only parking fee is at Brookside public lot.
-Making areas available within streets for parking means becomes street maintenance somewhat harder.
+Making areas available within streets for parking means street maintenance becomes somewhat harder.
 The ability for residents to park on the street may mean that people could conceivably own more cars.
 Costs for parking onstreet become bundled with housing prices, it is effectively priced into higher housing costs.
 In South Nyack, the analysis of on-street parking is less about its pricing and centers more on solving high current demand.
 Yet, pricing can promote a shift away from vehicle ownership over time.